Courses

 All of our courses are clinically applicable and teach you how to apply theory to practice.
 We also promote interdisciplinary teamworking to inspire a patient-centred approach.

-Upcoming Courses
+Individual Courses

-FND – Dissociative Episodes
+29 July - FND Dissociative Episodes

 Epilepsy is a neurological disorder caused by abnormal electrical activity in the brain.
 In contrast, dissociative attacks are considered a type of FND, as they result from a temporary dysfunction in the nervous system without abnormal electrical activity.
 Understanding these distinctions is vital for therapists to enhance patient care and treatment outcomes.

-Use of Botulinum Toxin in Spasticity Management
+14 August - Use of Botulinum Toxin in Spasticity Management

 This session will cover the practicalities of assessment for botulinum neurotoxin (BoNT) injection for focal spasticity, establishing client based goals and delivering effective, evidence based treatment to optimise outcomes.

-Cognitive and Perceptual Deficits and Their Impact on Movement
+26 August - Cognitive and Perceptual Deficits and Their Impact on Movement

 Functional mobility is also limited by non motor impairments.
 This case study and discussion will explore how cognitive and perceptual deficits impact motor function.

-An Introduction to Functional Neurological Disorder (FND)
+11 September - Functional Neurological Disorder (FND)

 FND is a very complex condition.
 This session will cover pathophysiology, assessment and treatment of this complex condition from an MDT perspective.

-It’s All About the Trunk
+28 October - It’s All About the Trunk

 A complex case study exploring how addressing the trunk can be central to achieving function in a client with neurological impairments living in the community.

-How Attention Deficits Affect Your Client Management
+13 November - How Attention Deficits Affect Your Client Management

 Cognitive deficits have a significant impact on the outcome of our neurological clients.
 Deficits in attention are common across the spectrum of neurology.
 This session will include a brief overview of attention networks, identification of deficits in your patients and adapting your intervention.

-Complex UL – Reach and Grasp
+25 November - Complex UL Reach and Grasp

 Upper limb deficits after stroke are complex, often involving deficits of motor and sensory function as well as perceptual dysfunction.
 This session will explore the clinical reasoning, considerations and intervention options for a variety of presentations.